carpentries-incubator/high-dimensional-stats-r/episodes/03-regression-regularisation.md

 # Model selection revisited

-In the previous lesson we discussed using measures like adjusted $R^2$, AIC and BIC to show how well the model is learning the data used in fitting the model.
+Measures like adjusted $R^2$, AIC and
+BIC show us how well the model is learning the data used in fitting the model [^1].
 These are really good ways of telling us how well the model is learning to fit the data we're using as an input.
 However, this doesn't really tell us how well the model will generalise to new data.
 This is an important thing to consider -- if our model doesn't generalise to new data,